yetulaxman/ContainersHPC2023/_hands-on/rstudio_puhti.md

 # Please note that usually 'singularity exec -B ... image.sif ...' command is sufficient for most applications.
 # But rstudio being a complex GUI application in shared  environment like Puhti, we need to set
-# several settings, most of which are CSC-specific before launching Rstudio in start-srtudio-server.
+# several settings, most of which are CSC-specific before launching Rstudio.
-# But for now, just change the name of image (tip: look for "rstudio.sif" and you should see it in two places) in the script,
+# But for now, just change the name of image (tip: look for "rstudio.sif" and you should see it in two places) in the ready-made script,
-# start-rstudio-server  and launch apptainer container from the terminal.
+# "start-rstudio-server"  and launch apptainer container from the terminal.

 # Download start script for rstudio
 wget https://a3s.fi/biocontainers2023/start-rstudio-server